 Expert Tips

-• Freeze mixing bowl and beaters.
-I place my mixing bowl and beaters in the freezer for 10-15 minutes before whipping the cream.
-This helps to whip it quicker.
+• Chill Your Tools – Place your mixing bowl and beaters in the freezer for 10–15 minutes before whipping the cream.
+Cold tools help the cream whip faster and hold a better structure.

 Cone of Peanut Butter Cup Ice Cream Recipe